 Why did art car spring up when they did, and why do they continue to be popular?
 Blank's take on it is that these creative cars came at a time when auto companies simply weren't thinking wildly enough.
 Now, the whole auto industry is changing.
 "People are modifying what's there and looking for new solutions."
 And they're having a blast as they go.

-For more information on art cars and other related topics, follow the links on the next page.
+For more information on art cars and other related topics, follow the links below.